polysquirrel/BFace/main/src/readme.txt

 where:

   - root:	the root directory, either 'npcs' or 'charname', specifying the receipient of the portraits, the specific meaning of all subdirectories and how they are handled.

   - role:	different meaning for 'npcs' and 'charname', specified in detail below.

-  - game:	the game to which the portrait belongs; for charname portraits in most cases it is simply 'any'.
+  - game:	the game to which the portrait belongs; for charname portraits in most cases it is 'any' or an arbitrary grouping by source.

   - gender:	the gender of the character depicted, used to install the portraits in the appropriate list at character generation.

   - portraiset: groups portraits which are always installed in tandem.
-Under the npc trie, it is always the name of the NPC and contains all sizes of the particular portrait.
-For the charname trie, it is more broad.
+Under the NPC tree, it is always the name of the NPC and contains all sizes of the particular portrait.
+For the charname tree, it is more broad.

   - portrait:	the level where all installed portraits reside.
 Although there